jwhurc123/MSBA-Work/README.md

 # MSBA-Work

-This is an organized collection of all of the projects I've been involved in while in the MSBA program.
+This is an organized collection of homework assignments and projects I've been involved in while completing my MSBA program.